smitke6/smitke6.github.io/academic.md

 * Quantum Foundations

 ### Selected Papers
+* **[Oracle problems as communication tasks and optimization of quantum algorithms](https://doi.org/10.1103/5qsb-5jy5)** (with Zohar Schwartzman-Nowik, Marcin Nowakowski, Paweł Horodecki and Eliahu Cohen) - *An information-theoretic framework for analyzing and optimizing non-adaptive quantum algorithms for oracle classification problems.*
 * **[Equivalence of mutually unbiased bases via orbits: general theory and a d=4 case study](https://doi.org/10.1088/1751-8121/ae4301)** (with Eliahu Cohen) - *An exploration of the equivalence of mutually unbiased bases (MUBs) using orbit theory, deriving new equivalences in $d=4$.*
 * **[Optimal quantum likelihood estimation](https://doi.org/10.1088/2058-9565/ae2b31)** (with Alon Levi, Ziv Ossi and Eliahu Cohen) - *A proposed optimization strategy for Quantum Likelihood Estimation (QLE) that dynamically selects parameters to maximize mutual information between measurement outcomes and the true Hamiltonian.*